omerkara/omer-kara-personal/content/research/03-us-housing-structural-break/index.markdown

 ---
-# Configure Dynamics of U.S. Housing and Primary Building Materials in the Presence of Structural Break Page.
+# Configure "Dynamics of U.S. Housing and Primary Building Materials in the Presence of Structural Break" Page.

 ## Info.
 title: "U.S. Housing - Structural Break"